KDE/threadweaver/docs/whymultithreading.md

 The more tasks are handled in parallel, the more memory is necessary.
-There is a permanent CPU - memory tradeoff which limits the number of parallel operations to the extend where memory that needs to be swapped in and out slows down the operations.
+There is a permanent CPU - memory tradeoff which limits the number of parallel operations to the extent where memory that needs to be swapped in and out slows down the operations.
 Therefore memory usage needs to be equalized to allow the processors to operate without being slowed down.
 This means parallel operations need to be scheduled to a limit to balance CPU and memory usage.
-ThreadWeaver provides the means for that.
+ThreadWeaver provides the means to do that.

-In general, ThreadWeaver tries to make to task of creating multithreaded, performant applications as simple as possible.
+In general, ThreadWeaver tries to make the task of creating multithreaded, performant applications as simple as possible.
 Programmers should be relieved of synchronization, execution dependendancy and load balancing issues as much as possible.
 The API